Bev Turner: Career

 Turner worked for BBC Radio 5 Live, presenting their Bump Club series, following a group of pregnant women through to motherhood.
 Previously, she spent three years as one of only two female reporters for ITV's Formula One coverage and also presented coverage of the Tour de France.
 She took part in a 2-seater Minardi F1 race at Donington Park as the passenger of 1996 World Champion Damon Hill and they finished 3rd.
 She broke with Formula One racing coverage with a "bridge burning exercise" in the form of her book, The Pits: The Real World of Formula 1 in July 2004, which described widespread sexism in the sport.
 She spent another three seasons presenting coverage of US National Basketball Association games in the UK.
 In 2002, she began presenting entertainment sections for Granada's This Morning and, in 2003, travel reporting for the Travel Channel.

 She was the sole presenter of sixty-four episodes of Taste, a cooking programme for Sky1 which was shown daily for six years across global Sky channels and became one of the station's most profitable self-made shows.
 She co-presented Homes Live with Watchdogs Matt Allwright, a daily, live property show on BBC Two.

 Turner hosted her own talk show on the radio station LBC from 2015 to 2019, and at the time of her departure was one of two female presenters at the station.
 She left the station in January 2019 after complaining that the station predominantly employed white men; LBC reported that her contract had expired and was not renewed.

 From November 2022, Turner began hosting her own weekday show on GB News, titled Bev Turner Today.
 She had previously been a stand-in presenter on the channel.

+In January 2023, Turner received the "Aspirational Public Figure of the Year" award at the Inspiration Awards for Women, recognising her work as a broadcaster and advocate for free speech.

 She has written for newspapers The Independent, The Daily Telegraph and the Daily Mail.

 On Monday-to-Thursday nights, Turner hosts The Late Show Live, a late-night GB News programme which focuses on the latest American news and events.

 Personal life

 Turner married double Olympic Gold medallist rower James Cracknell at Clearwell Castle in Gloucestershire in 2002.
 They have a son, born in September 2003, and two daughters, born in March 2009 and April 2011.
 They announced their separation in April 2019, and were granted a decree nisi in their divorce proceedings in July of the same year.

+Since 2019, Turner has been in a relationship with property developer James Pritchett.